Victor-Fernandes/BruteForceServices/README.md

 # BruteForceServices
-Scritp for bruteforce atacks in ftp or ssh.
+Scritp for bruteforce attacks in ftp or ssh.